 3.1.
 Fixed Reorder Quantity System

-Fixed Reorder Quantity System is an Inventory Model, where an alert is raised promptly when the inventory level dips under a fixed amount and new orders are raised to renew the inventory to an ideal level dependent on the interest.
-Where the inventory is requested for recharging is named as Reorder Point.
+A Fixed Reorder Quantity System is an Inventory Model, where an alert is raised promptly when the inventory level dips under a fixed amount and new orders are raised to renew the inventory to an ideal level dependent on the interest.
+Where the inventory is requested for recharging is named Reorder Point.
 The inventory amount at Reorder Point is named as Reorder Level and the amount of new inventory arranged is alluded to as Order Quantity.

 Average Demand (DAv): It is the normal number of request demands made each day.